Twinklebear/Twinklebear.github.io/_posts/2015-01-24-porting-a-ray-tracer-to-rust-part-2.md

 The Material System
 ---
-The material system used in [PBRT](http://pbrt.org/) makes heavy use of memory arenas to avoid making a lot of small allocations of the various BxDFs that the [BSDF](http://en.wikipedia.org/wiki/Bidirectional_scattering_distribution_function) for the surface is composed of during rendering.
-Instead large blocks of memory are allocated up front and the small allocations needed during rendering are then made by marking sections in the buffers as used.
+The material system used in [PBRT](http://pbrt.org/) makes heavy use of memory arenas to avoid making lots of small allocations of the various BxDFs that the [BSDF](http://en.wikipedia.org/wiki/Bidirectional_scattering_distribution_function) for the surface is composed of during rendering.
+Instead large blocks of memory are allocated up front and the small allocations needed during rendering are made by marking sections in these regions as used.
 The memory is re-used by marking everything free again once we've finished tracing an eye ray since we don't need to preserve any of this information across primary rays.
-From some discussion in the [Hacker News](https://news.ycombinator.com/item?id=8818611) thread it sounds like it isn't currently possible to implement a memory pool in Rust although it is being worked on.
-There is the [std::arena](http://doc.rust-lang.org/arena/index.html) module although I'm not sure if those implementations meet my needs.
-It may be possible now though to write something similar to the memory pool I used in [tray](https://github.com/Twinklebear/tray/blob/master/include/memory_pool.h) based off the implementation of the generic Arena allocator, I'll have to investigate further.
+From some discussion in the [Hacker News](https://news.ycombinator.com/item?id=8818611) thread for part 1 it sounds like it isn't currently possible to implement a memory pool in Rust although it is being worked on.
+There is the [std::arena](http://doc.rust-lang.org/arena/index.html) module but I'm not sure if it meets my needs.
+It may be possible now to write something similar to the [memory pool](https://github.com/Twinklebear/tray/blob/master/include/memory_pool.h)
+I used in tray based off the implementation of the generic Arena allocator in std::arena, I'll have to investigate further.
 Do let me know if you have any thoughts in this area!

 To get around this for now without introducing a lot of allocations during rendering I chose to have the materials allocate a Vec of their BxDFs when they're created and then return BSDFs that just refer to these BxDFs.
 We do still need to allocate a BSDF